AlekyaJaini/CodeRank/README.md

-# CodeRank API
+# CodeRank
-Coding platform backend providing REST APIs for problem management and submission evaluation.
+CodeRank is a Coding platform providing REST APIs for problem management and submission evaluation.
 This project is built with Spring Boot, persists data in PostgreSQL, uses Kafka for submission/event flow, and is dockerized for local development.
 ## Features